 - Stand with feet shoulder width apart (or wider to accommodate belly), pelvis neutral, and body weight is slightly back on heels.

 - Inhale and push hips back as you bend through knees – as if sitting in a chair.
 (Or as pictured in image above, squat over a bench or chair to have a target for your tush!)

 - Lower pelvis until thighs are parallel to the floor

 - Exhale and “hug your baby” as your return to standing position by pressing through heals.
 This is one rep.

 - Repeat 10- 15 times.

 Give yourself and your baby every advantage of exercise.
 Let AMC help you navigate the do’s & dont’s of prenatal exercise.
 No previous exercise experience is required for our Small Group Prenatal Fitness program.
-Special introductory prenatal package for first-time clients.
 Visit our website to learn more and to get started.

 Other related articles from Active Moms’ Club blog: